Get the facts — and the latest research — on the safety and risks of cutting out foods from your diet to help treat atopic dermatitis.

 Ever wonder about the differences between eczema and psoriasis?
 Or have you tried to explain the two conditions to someone and found yourself getting confused?
 You’re not alone.
-Even the most skin-savvy of us can sometimes get these common disorders mixed up.
-So, with Psoriasis Awareness Month here in the month of September, we’ve outlined some key details to clarify things and hopefully help more people get the accurate diagnosis and treatment they need.
+Even the most skin-savvy of us can sometimes get these common skin conditions mixed up.
+So, with Psoriasis Awareness Month happening every year in September, we’ve outlined some key details to clarify things and hopefully help more people get the accurate diagnosis and treatment they need.

 Eczema and psoriasis, while two distinct conditions, have something key in common.
-Both diseases, says Dr. Amy Paller, Professor of Dermatology and Pediatrics at the Northwestern Feinberg School of Medicine, involve the human immune system, just in different ways.
+Both these diseases, says Dr. Amy Paller, Professor of Dermatology and Pediatrics at the Northwestern Feinberg School of Medicine, involve the human immune system, just in different ways.
+Neither is classified as strictly an autoimmune disease, however, since there can be other causes for both.

 With psoriasis, the immune system is overactive in a manner that leads to the growth of too many new skin cells, too fast.
 These cells pile up on the surface of the skin, causing thick scales or plaques that can be dry, flaky and painful.
-Psoriasis can be triggered or worsened by stress, skin injury, cold/dry weather, medications or infections.
+Most types of psoriasis can be triggered or worsened by stress, skin injury, cold/dry weather, medications or infections.
 Genetics also seem to play a role with psoriasis risks “running” in families.

 While eczema and psoriasis are both somewhat common, according to the University of Pennsylvania Medical School, eczema is about four times more common (with eczema affecting 32 million people and psoriasis affecting 7.2 million).
 It is also possible to have both conditions but that’s relatively uncommon.
 One study found that just 1.4% of children with eczema also had psoriasis.